-For many, an infestation of bed bugs might be the least favourable pest problem imaginable, and for good reason!
+For many, an infestation of bed bugs might be the least favourable pest control problem imaginable, and for good reason!
 They’ve been here, living off the warm blood of the likes of you and I since time began, but with only one species causing a problem for humans, the good news is, we know just how to tackle them.

 Not only have humans and bed bugs had a long history, starting in the caves we used to dwell in together, but the increase in bed bug activity can be clearly linked to the accelerated movement of people and the frequency at which we travel these days.

 Often considered to be a result of questionable holiday accommodation, bed bugs can in fact be transported into our homes from almost anywhere, from the homes of our friends, from busses and even the workplace.
 Wherever humans go, bed bugs go too.

 In this blog, we’ll tackle how to prevent bed bug activity in the home, and how to remove them should you uncover an infestation.